 Data exchange with Redox

-Primarily, our job is to ensure the data you send reaches your connection and that your connection's data reaches you.
-You're responsible for managing errors in your configuration with Redox, but we're here if you need help.
-And if we identify errors on your connection's side of your integration, we work to resolve those issues, even though you aren't programmatically notified of all issues.
 We continuously monitor Redox end-to-end using Pagerduty, as well as backup services, to instantly notify our engineers when errors occur.
-So we mean it when we say that we're here to help you exchange data successfully, regardless of whether there are hiccups along the way.
+So we mean it when we say that we're here to help you exchange data successfully, even if there are hiccups along the way.

 Explore developer downloads